jlesly/brewcoffee/spec.md

 Your forms should correctly display validation errors.

-- Your fields should be enclosed within a fields_with_errors class
+[X] Your fields should be enclosed within a fields_with_errors class

-- Error messages describing the validation failures must be present within the view.
+[X] Error messages describing the validation failures must be present within the view.

 Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.

-• Logic present in your controllers should be encapsulated as methods in your models.
+[X] Logic present in your controllers should be encapsulated as methods in your models.

-• Your views should use helper methods and partials when appropriate.
+[X] Your views should use helper methods and partials when appropriate.

-• Follow patterns in the Rails Style Guide and the Ruby Style Guide.
+[X] Follow patterns in the Rails Style Guide and the Ruby Style Guide.

-• Do not use scaffolding to build your project.
+[X] Do not use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
+    Used rails resource